Epigenetics of autoimmune disorders: Rheumatoid arthritis (RA)

 Because rheumatoid arthritis is caused by certain epigenetic mechanisms involved in regulating biological processes, these epigenetic alterations have been found to be reversible and could be altered by diet, drugs, and other environmental factors.
-For example, inhibition of a of the histone deacetylase HDAC6i can ameliorate collagen type II - induced arthritis.
+For example, inhibition of the histone deacetylase HDAC6i can ameliorate collagen type II - induced arthritis.
 This suggests that prevention and therapy of diseases that target the epigenetic mechanisms could help to treat chronic inflammatory diseases.
 Efforts have been made to create drugs that either change or restore the original epigenetic mechanisms that occur within the body, and some DNA methyltransferase inhibitors have already been used to treat inflammatory conditions such as pancreatitis.
 However, more clinical trials and testing still needs to be done before these drugs can be approved.